 How does jvm work internally ?

 Can we create objects for abstract class?

+Ans……In Java, an abstract class is a class that is declared with the abstract keyword which cannot be instantiated.
+This means that you cannot create an object of an abstract class directly

 How to make an immutable class with mutable references like List.